alikureishy/AI-isolation/README.md

 ## Overview

-Isolation is a deterministic, two-player game of perfect information in which the players alternate turns moving a single piece from one cell to another on a board.
+Isolation is a deterministic, two-player game in which the players alternate turns moving a single piece from one cell to another, on a board.
 Whenever either player occupies a cell, that cell becomes blocked for the remainder of the game.
 The first player with no remaining legal moves loses, and the opponent is declared the winner.

 This project is an attempt at building a game playing 'adversarial search' agent for Isolation combining different strategies.
 Concepts covered in this project include:
 - Building a game tree
 - Minimax search
 - Alphabeta search (optimization of minimax)
-- Iterative deepening
+- Iterative deepening (time-limited)
 - Quiessance search
 - Evaluation functions